 Kong and Wolverine have been shunned to the sidelines as the belle of the ball that is Beauty and the Beast takes center stage.

-The tale as old as time released in grand fashion this weekend, generating a gargantuan $170 million (and $350 million globally).
+The tale as old as time released in grand fashion this weekend, generating a record-setting $174.8 million (and $350 million globally) opening.
 Bill Condon‘s 3.2-star rated live-action adaptation of the revered 1991 Disney classic stars Emma Watson as Belle and Dan Stevens as Beast.
 It has stirred up a storm of controversy surrounding its portrayal of LeFou, but that buzz doesn’t appear to have hindered its appeal.
 With its dazzling debut, the picture has set a new record for a March opening.
 The previous title holder was Batman v Superman: Dawn of Justice, which premiered to $166 million in March 2016.

 Kong: Skull Island was dethroned by Beauty and the Beast this weekend and relegated back to the jungle.
 The action adventure flick, which stars Tom Hiddleston and Brie Larson, grabbed $27.8 million to make its overall haul $110.1 million.
 It currently sports 3.4 stars on Tribute.